 EPA Report: How We Build Cities and Towns Impacts Public Health and the Environment.
 As part of the fourth anniversary of the HUD-DOT-EPA Partnership for Sustainable Communities, EPA released its most comprehensive review to date on how the built environment directly affects our environment and public health.
 Our Built and Natural Environments: A Technical Review of the Interactions among Land Use, Transportation, and Environmental Quality provides evidence that certain kinds of land use and transportation strategies can reduce the environmental and human health impacts of development.

 Sharing Success: Emerging Approaches to Efficient Rooftop Solar Permitting.
 This Interstate Renewable Energy Council report serves as both a prompt for discussing permitting challenges, and as a source of inspiration for communities looking for realistic and effective ways to improve solar permitting while ensuring safe solar installations.

 DOE Energy Efficiency and Conservation Block Grant Program Technical Assistance Program (TAP) resources:

 Commercial PACE Materials.
-In March, DOE published a set of resources to support the design and implementation of commercial property-assessed clean energy (PACE) programs, including an updated Guide to Commercial PACE Financing with a sample application package, and new templates for marketing commercial PACE programs.
+DOE published a set of resources to support the design and implementation of commercial property-assessed clean energy (PACE) programs, including an updated Guide to Commercial PACE Financing with a sample application package, and new templates for marketing commercial PACE programs.

 Guide to Community Energy Strategic Planning.
 DOE's Guide to Community Energy Strategic Planning outlines a step-by-step process for creating a robust strategic energy plan for local governments that can help save money, create local jobs, and improve national security.